softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 Make more changes to show that there is a difference  between what is committed comes from the staging area and not the working copy.

+## Exercise 1

+Do some additional changes to your repository.
+Do some more changes to the `Readme.md` file.
+Try adding and committing some new files.

 ## Adding directories

 Cannot add directories by themselves: